If you have a vision no one else seems to understand, contact me.

 As creators, it's our job to take our vision (no matter how strange) and turn it into reality.

-If you let your ideas collect dust in the ether, they won't retain their form, but instead slowly wither away until they lose shape and fade out.
+If you let your ideas collect dust in the ether, they will slowly wither away until they lose shape and fade out.

-If you're ready to bring your vision to life, contact me <3
+If you're ready to bring your vision to life, contact me.

 5 Reviews - 2 Repeat ClientsEndorse ChillPanic